shalini363/image_classification_using_cnn_vits/README.md

 ## How to Run
 1. Clone this repository: git clone https://github.com/shalini363/image_classification_using_cnn_vits.git

-2. Navigate to the project directory: cd image-classification-cnn-vits
+2. Navigate to the project directory: cd image_classification_using_cnn_vits

 3. Launch the Jupyter Notebook: jupyter notebook Deep_Learning_Project.ipynb